truchas/truchas/doc/reference-manual/rade/CHAPARRAL_Namelist.rst

 .. note::
    This is one of the most significant solver factors.
-Increasing ``hemicube_resolution`` will both increase runtime and improve result quality.
+Increasing ``hemicube_resolution`` will both increase runtime and improve the accuracy of the computed view factors.
 The given default is a good starting point.
    This tends to be more important than ``min_separation`` on *fine meshes*.
    This is because on fine meshes, faces are less likely to need subdivision, while higher resolution hemicubes are needed to accurately hit faces.

 .. tip::
    Read the `General Guidance`_ section for tips on how to decide whether